- 1. Opportunity to boost super balance

 Couples will be able to contribute up to $300,000 each, giving a total contribution per couple of up to $600,000.

 Any super contributions made using the new downsizing rules are in addition to any voluntary contributions made under the existing non-concessional (after-tax) contributions cap.
+(For the 2018/2019 year, the annual non-concessional contributions cap is $100,000.)

 Note: The downsizing and super contributions proposal was announced as part of the 2017/2018 Federal Budget (May 2017 Budget).
 The proposal became law on 13 December 2017.